rcarvalho/shortener/README.md

 ## Overview
+This is a URL shortening service.
 I decided to use the Sinatra framework because it is lighter than Rails for the purpose of this simple application.
 Sinatra has built-in routing yet is lightweight.
 The list of assumptions are below:
 * The user info and associations with the slugs will be stored by the calling application.
 * The slugs are unique system-wide.
 If a user tries to specify a custom slug that is already in use in the system they will receive an error.
 * The same URL can be stored multiple times.